Time Series Analysis

 Stationarity

-A time series is said to be weakly stationary if the mean of r_t and the covariance between r_t and r_{t-l} are time invariant where l is an arbitrary integer.
+A time series is said to be weakly stationary if the mean of rtr_t and the covariance between rtr_t and rtlr_{t-l} are time invariant where ll is an arbitrary integer.
 Weak stationarity enables us to make inference concerning future observations

 Weak stationarity is commonly studied and more practical.

-The covariance \gamma_l = Cov(r_t,r_{t-l}) is called the lag-l autocovariance of r_t.
+The covariance γl=Cov(rt,rtl)\gamma_l = Cov(r_t,r_{t-l}) is called the lag-ll autocovariance of rtr_t.
 From the above defintion it follows that

 Autocorrelation Function